sjml/drax/src/assets/pages/about.md

 Things to expect:
 * Overall UI polish.
     * Including a logo that's not as weird.
 Hopefully.
 Maybe.
+* Support for Git branches.
+    * It works if you manually change from `master` in the URL, but no UI for it yet.
 * Image uploading.

 Things Drax intentionally doesn't do: